Irrationality, rationality, and aesthetics in management.

 Irrational Institutions critiques the aesthetics of the institution leadership and the Lean movement, and describes how aesthetics function as a powerful mechanism to maintain the status quo despite the obvious need for change.
 It is a very simple way to understand the problem.

-And don’t forget to read The Triumph of Classical Management Over Lean Management, Management Mysterium, and Improvement to gain a complete understanding of how you can more effectively advance progressive management.
+And don’t forget to read The Triumph of Classical Management Over Lean Management, Management Mysterium, and The Aesthetic Compass to gain a complete understanding of how you can more effectively advance progressive management.
 This series of four books meticulously expose the forces that guide leaders’ thinking which results in maintaining the status quo and continued adherence to archaic classical management.
 Progress is made when minds are opened.

 Reviews of Irrational Institutions